shambhavi2703/dog_emotion_detection_flask/README.md

 # dog_emotion_detection_flask

-This repository contains a Flask web application that predicts the emotion of dogs from input images using a pre-trained Inception v3 deep learning model.
-The model has been trained on a dataset of labeled dog images to classify them into different emotion categories, such as happy, sad, angry, and so on.
+This repository contains a Flask web application that predicts the emotion of dogs from input images  The model has been trained on a dataset of labeled dog images to classify them into different emotion categories, such as happy, sad, angry, and relaxed.

-##walkthrough
+## Walkthrough
 This repository contains a Flask web application that predicts the emotion of dogs from input images using two Inception v3 deep learning models.
-The models, saved as model1.h5 and model2.h5, were developed on Google Colab in the file model_buil.ipynb, using a dataset of labeled dog images to classify them into different emotion categories, such as happy, sad, angry, and so on.The datset can be downloaded from
+The models, saved as model1.h5 and model2.h5, were developed on Google Colab in the file model_buil.ipynb.
 The dog image dataset used for training the models is available [here](https://www.kaggle.com/datasets/devzohaib/dog-emotions-prediction).

 The templates folder contains two HTML templates used in the Flask app: index.html and result.html.
 The index.html template displays a simple form that allows the user to upload an image of a dog.
 The result.html template displays the predicted emotion of the dog based on the input image